- Health Concerns

 Another helpful related article is: Why Frequent Blinking is Essential for Healthy Eyes and Optimal Vision

-Once again, the two books that I highly recommend as reference texts on how to reduce eyestrain and protect and improve your eyesight are:
+Once again, the three books that I highly recommend as reference texts on how to reduce eyestrain and protect and improve your eyesight are:

 Please Rate This